Visit These 9 Haunted Locations in Alabama

 The Black Bottom Pie isn't the only thing this unique southern home turned restaurant is famous for; it also has a resident ghost!
 Located next to Highway 10 on the outskirts of Camden in Wilcox County is a long gravel road.
 Follow that, and you will descend upon a beautiful historic Antebellum house filled with southern charm and a warm and friendly atmosphere.
 The owner Betty Gaines Kennedy cooks for you as if you were her own family!

 Although the house was built in the late 1870s, the original builder is unknown.
 But we know that one of the earliest owners was a man by the name of Reverend Ebeneezer Hearn, a Methodist Circuit Rider and a soldier in the War of 1812.
 The house used to be named 'The Hearn Place.'
 After he died, the house became owned by the ancestors of the current owner in 1898.
 Generations of the Gaineses called it home until some time after WWII, where it was then rented out.
 It stayed as a family residence until 1985, when Betty Gaines Kennedy and her sister acquired it and opened the home as The GainesRidge Dinner Club restaurant.

 But the most prominent ghost of all is a lady who screams out "Miss Betty".
 Check out the video below of Miss Betty Gaines Kennedy recalling one super spine-tingling experience!

 Local ghost tales are never complete without a local legend, and Bear Creek Swamp holds that title.
-Off of County Road 3 there is a long dirt road covered in a eerie mist.
+Off of County Road 3, there is a long dirt road covered in an eerie mist.
 Turning on it, you will find yourself traveling in a dark marshland realm.
 Keep your eyes peeled as this wetland road is home to ghostly lights, Civil War soldiers, phantom vehicles, and famous creepy porcelain dolls!